nocobase/nocobase/docs/en-US/api/http/index.md

 ## Action

-Resource action is expressed by `:<action>`
+Action on resource is expressed by `:<action>`

 - `<collection>:<action>`
 - `<collection>.<association>:<action>`

-Built-in global actions for collection or association
+Built-in global actions for collection or association:

 - `create`
 - `get`